 But guess what…I don’t have the monopoly on good ideas when it comes to clothes storage and such.

-- Or how Lauren at Mama’s Laundry Talk stores her hand-me-downs.
+- Lauren at Mama’s Laundry Talk shares how she stores hand-me-downs.

 - Angie at Many Little Blessings has some great ideas on how to sort through your own closet,

-- and Nony at A Slob Comes Clean tells us how to purge the clothes without fear.
+- Dana at A Slob Comes Clean tells us how to purge the clothes without fear.

 - And finally, something that has been on my heart for 2½ years….Emmy’s clothes.
 Tara at Feels Like Home shows the beginning steps to making a quilt from baby clothes.
 This is something I hope to someday be ready for.